Stay up-to-date in pulmonary and critical care. No spam.

 - Non-valvular atrial fibrillation with a CHADS2 score 4 or greater, history of stroke or TIA, or cardiac thrombus.

-In people with recent DVT or PE (< 3 months since diagnosis), authors advise delaying elective surgery for 3 months while anticoagulating.
+In people with recent DVT or PE (< 3 months since diagnosis), some experts advise delaying elective surgery for 3 months while anticoagulating.
 If surgery must be performed, consider bridging therapy, and in those who've received less than one month of anticoagulation, consider the placement of an IVC filter as well.

 For patients taking dual antiplatelet therapy after placement of coronary artery stents (aspirin plus Plavix or a similar drug):